Carrot Puree Recipe (Stage 1)

 Are pureed carrots healthy?

 Yes, pureed carrots are healthy, especially if you make them with fresh and organic carrots.
-They can promote weight loss, eyesight, bone health, brain function, energy, immunity, and overall health.
+They can promote healthy eyesight, bone health, brain function, energy, immunity, and overall health for the baby.

-You can mix carrot puree with formula.
+You can mix carrot puree with formula milk.
 I suggest mixing puree with milk to give the puree a creamy, thick, and smooth texture.
 Breast milk is also a good option to add to the puree.

 carrot